OULibraries/galileo-architecture/docs/item-import.md

 1. books
 1. large image collections

+from the File Archive.

-## Importing a Book from the File Archive
+## Workflow for Importing a Book

 Here's our general plan for how importing a book should work.
 Currently ignoring the existence of Amazon Glacier, and the desire to changelog the